iceshore97/tdd-cpp-2022/README.md

-# tdd-cpp-2022
+# setup
-Repo for Test-driven development course in C++
+Simple setup for GTest and GMock project using cmake files